-As part of the enrolment process, students will complete an application for a DBS Disclosure check and complete a Health Questionnaire.
+As part of the enrolment process, students will complete an application for a DBS Disclosure check and have completed relevant occupational health processes with their employer.
 This is an essential requirement and failure to undertake these tasks in a timely manner may result in your withdrawal fromp the programme.